 0 Comments

+During a recent trip to my local Goodwill, I found this really sturdy second hand mirror with a nice wood frame.
+The mirror was marked 9.99, but I think I only paid 4.99 for it, which is quite a steal because mirrors this size (26” x 18”) go for close to $100 or more brand new.
+There was just one issue—it was the wrong color for my dining room!
+But no worries…That’s what paint is for!
 So I Googled Celtic Mother’s Knot…thinking I would find THE Celtic symbol, break it down into its components, and do a quick sketch or two and explain my process…Not so easy!
 Turns out there are many variations of mother’s knots, some more modern than others.
 Some knots are more artistic expression than actual Celtic symbolism, but symbolism can be in the eye of the beholder anyway.
 So long as the symbol expresses the appropriate feeling and meaning, it’s all good.

 The Tree of Life…There are not too many symbolic icons that stretch so far back into the mists of time and mean so much to so many cultures.
 It’s a symbol that represents anything from the afterlife, the bond between heaven and earth, the connection to the earth, and the cycles of life (birth, life, death, and renewal).
 The trees were sacred to the Celts, and different trees held special meanings to the people of the time.